-Twenty years ago, a Blue Ribbon Panel was convened by the former South Carolina Coastal Council (now SCDHEC-OCRM) to address what was considered a "crisis" situation involving our beaches.
+In 1986, a Blue Ribbon Panel was convened by the former South Carolina Coastal Council (now DHEC-OCRM) to address what was considered a "crisis" situation involving our beaches.

-In 2007, DHEC-OCRM initiated a Shoreline Change Initiative to organize existing data collection and research efforts, identify additional research needs, and formulate policy options to guide the management of South Carolina’s estuarine and beachfront shorelines.
-DHEC established an external advisory panel made up of 23 scientists, agency researchers, municipal officials, and various stakeholders to discuss the past two decades of experiences under the SC Beachfront Management Act and to identify potential research and policy needs related to beachfront and estuarine shoreline management for the coming decades.
-The Shoreline Change Advisory Committee (SCAC) released a draft report in November 2009 and a subsequent final report in April 2010.
-The report contains 13 general recommendations, and numerous sub-recommendations for consideration by public officials and decision-makers.
+In 2007, in response to these challenges, DHEC OCRM established a Shoreline Change Initiative to organize existing data collection and research efforts, identify additional research needs, and formulate policy options to guide the management of South Carolina’s beachfront and estuarine shorelines.
+DHEC OCRM established the Shoreline Change Advisory Committee (SCAC), an external advisory panel made up of 23 scientists, agency researchers, municipal officials, and various stakeholders to discuss the past two decades of experiences under the SC Beachfront Management Act and to identify potential research and policy needs related to beachfront and estuarine shoreline management for the coming decades.
+The SCAC released a final report in April 2010, which contains 13 general recommendations, and numerous sub-recommendations for consideration by public officials and decision-makers.